 5. General powers

-The County Chairman shall be a voting representative of the Republican State Committee.
+C. The Chairman shall be a voting representative of the Republican State Committee.

 B. COUNTY VICE-CHAIRMAN

-In the case of death, removal or resignation of the Chairman, the Vice Chairman shall, within thirty (30) days, hold a meeting of the Central Committee for the purpose of filling such vacancy, in the same manner as prescribed under Section 1, B and C.
+3. In the case of death, removal or resignation of the Chairman, the Vice Chairman shall, within thirty (30) days, hold a meeting of the Central Committee for the purpose of filling such vacancy using similar prescribed procedures as in the Organizational Meeting.

 C. STATE COMMITTEEMAN AND STATE COMMITTEEWOMAN